-Different levels of government cooperate effectively for the conservation and protection of cultural and natural heritage.
+There is limited cooperation between different levels of government for the conservation and protection of cultural and natural heritage.

 6.4 - Are the services provided by the agencies / institutions adequate for the conservation, protection and presentation of World Heritage properties in your country?